BTS-Interns-2019/intership_db/aug19/readme.md

 etc, etc, etc...

-Try different ways of getting the same result and see which is faster.
+Try different ways of getting the same result (joins and subqueries) and see which is faster.